wadelau/wadelau.github.io/hanjst/data-in-json.md

 ---
 Hanjst reads data in JSON from the client-side page.

-JSON is a built-in object in JavaScript which is one of three componenets
+JSON is a built-in object in JavaScript which is one of three components of HTML, CSS and JavaScript in front-